 Creighton University has been designated the sponsor of an Exchange Visitor Program in accordance with the administrative regulations issued under the Mutual Educational and Cultural Exchange Act of 1961, as amended.
 The primary purpose of the program is to enhance understanding between the people of the United States and the people of other countries through educational and cultural exchanges.

-The Office of International Programs administers Creighton’s Exchange Visitor Program.
+The Global Engagement Office (GEO) administers Creighton University's Exchange Visitor Program.
 Only the Responsible Officer (RO) and the Alternate Responsible Officer (ARO) may sign the Form DS-2019, and are responsible to safeguard all forms issued to the sponsor by the Department of State.
-All matters pertaining to the Program must be brought to the attention of the Office of International Programs (OIP).
-Contact the OIP in Harper Center, Suite 4036 or by phone at(402) 280-2221.
+All matters pertaining to the Program must be brought to the attention of the Global Engagement Office (GEO).
+Contact the Global Engagement Office (GEO) by phone at(402) 280-2221.

 An exchange visitor is "an alien having a residence in a foreign country which he/she has no intention of abandoning, who is a bona fide student, teacher, professor, research scholar, specialist, or leader in a field of specialized knowledge or skill who is coming temporarily as a participant in a designated Exchange Program."
 The U.S. Department of State has authorized Creighton